Ranking nodes in bipartite systems with a non-linear iterative map: Results

 \subsection{A phase transition suggests the value of $\gamma$ maximizing the extinction area}

 This section examines on the stationary behavior of the general map described by \EQ{eq:gen_pn_map} for different values of $\gamma$.
-For the convergence analysis as a function of the input matrix in the specific case of $\gamma=-1$, please refer to ref.~\cite{pugliese2014convergence}.
+Previous work~\cite{pugliese2014convergence, wu2016mathematics} provided some analytical insights on map convergence properties as a function of the input matrix for the specific case of $\gamma=-1$ and for a generalization of the fitness-complexity map similar, but not equivalent, to our map (its comparison with our map is postponed to the discussion).

 As the number of iterations of the map increases, the scores $x_i$ and $y_j$ tend to an asymptotic behavior which strongly depends on the value of $\gamma$.
 For special choices of the adjacency matrix and of $\gamma$, this limiting behavior may even be an oscillatory type.
-However, the generic situation is that the scores tend well defined and finite fixed points\footnote{Note that the divergence to infinite values is not allowed since the trajectories are normalized at each time step, limiting the maximum value of the score to the number of nodes in the corresponding layer.}.
+However, the generic situation is that the scores tend to well defined and finite fixed points.
+Note that the divergence to infinite values is not allowed since the trajectories are normalized at each time step, limiting the maximum value of the score to the number of nodes in the corresponding layer.
 We observe that the fixed points are all strictly positive for positive parameters ($\gamma > 0$), as well as for negative and small parameters, i.e., $\gamma < 0$ and $|\gamma| \ll 1$.
-An example is reported in \FIG{fig:pht}a1).
-On the other hand, for small enough values of $\gamma$, some of the scores can tend to zero as in the examples of panels \FIG{fig:pht}a2-4.
+An example is reported in \FIG{fig:pht}a1.
+On the other hand, for small enough values of $\gamma$, some of the scores can tend to zero as in the examples of \FIG{fig:pht}a2-4.
 This latter phenomenology could create an ambiguity in the ranking definition.
 However, not all the nodes' scores tend to zero with the same speed, and we can thus rank first the nodes that have a slower score decay, as better explained in \SM{1}.